-api.turbopuffer.com routes to a cluster of Rust binaries that access your database on object storage.
-By default, we route to us-central, but we can spin up new regions in hours on request.
+The API routes to a cluster of Rust binaries that access your database on object storage (see regions for more on routing).

 Each namespace has its own prefix on object storage. turbopuffer uses a write-ahead log (WAL) to ensure consistency.
 Every write adds a new file to the WAL directory inside the namespace's prefix.
 If a write returns successfully, data is guaranteed to be durably written to object storage.
 This means high write throughput (~10,000+ vectors/sec), at the cost of high write latency (~200ms+).